gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Find Ansible config file
   - `ansible --version`
 - Browse the config file and quickly go over different sections, denoted by [XXX]
-- In this section, we will edit 4 settings:
+- In this section, we will edit 4 settings inside the ansible.cfg file:
   - inventory file name: (points to config file path)
   - retry file creation: (do not create retry file if playbook execution fails)
   - ssh host-key check: (do not check for ssh keys authentication)